MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-customize-submission-validation.md

     }
     ```

 1. Add this code to retrieve the form submission parameter string.
 It's a JSON encoded string representing the fields that the user submitted in the form.
-This process retrieves this string and deserializes it using a Deserialize helper method and FormSubmissionRequest class that is defined later.
-This code checks that the Fields array contains a key for g-recaptcha-response.
+This process retrieves the string and deserializes it using a deserialize helper method and FormSubmissionRequest class that is defined later.
+This code checks that the fields array contains a key for g-recaptcha-response.
 If the reCAPTCHA key isn't found, it returns skipping validation as the form that's processing didn't contain a recaptcha element.

     ```cs
     var requestString = (string)context.InputParameters["msdynmkt_formsubmissionrequest"];